sgmurphy/wordpress-plugins/mystickyelements/readme.txt

 3. Upload up to 6 custom icons for your tabs
 4. Page targeting - show or hide your contact form, chat, call, and social networks channels on specific pages
 5. Widget analytics - discover the most frequently used chat and social channels (e.g., WhatsApp, Facebook Messenger, contact form, etc)
-6. Country targeting for specific countires
+6. Country targeting for specific countries
 7. Time delay
 8. Integrations with MailChimp and MailPoet - connect your My Sticky Elements contact forms to your MailChimp and MailPoet accounts
 9. Create different bars for different pages.
 Show different icons, form and language based on page targeting rules